defeat the enemy, strongholds and spiritual warfare

 Coming out of COVID, it was a struggle to be with people.
 It’s why I joined a mastermind that required me to fly to LA and meet with strangers once a month.
 I’m practicing putting myself out there in a new way.

-A couple of years ago, I didn’t want to have people at my home or host, but my husband had this calling to have people over and connect.
+A couple of years ago, I didn’t want people at my home or to host, but my husband had a calling to have people over and connect.
 God impressed this on him, and I was resistant to it.

-Then I heard a sermon on Romans 12:9-13, sharing with people in need and practicing hospitality.
+Then I heard a sermon on Romans 12:9-13, which shared the importance of sharing with people in need and practicing hospitality.
 My face got red, and I felt like I had been punched in the gut.
 I felt like there was a giant scarlet letter on my forehead.
-Looking out of the corner of my eye, I saw my husband was staring at me.
+Looking out of the corner of my eye, I saw that my husband was staring at me.

 I began to pray for a hospitable heart, that the Lord would soften my heart for service and help me be willing to get uncomfortable and be in community.
 Over the next few years, He did such beautiful work in me.